 A good rule of thumb is to always choose an inverter with 20% to 50% more than the total power that you need, and with at least twice the power of the largest device you plan to run.

 What Can You Run With a Pure Sine Wave Inverter?

-With a pure sine wave inverter, you can safely run:
+With a pure sine wave inverter, you can safely run and charge:

 Benefits of Pure Sine Wave Inverters

 Pure sine wave inverters produce stable power with low harmonic distortion you can safely use with medical equipment.
 Such clean power output buys you peace of mind knowing that your expensive devices are safe from power disruptions.